 compassionate style, he shows how to deal with the heart of the

-the Cognitive Behavior Therapy Research Unit at La Trobe
+Behavior Therapy Research Unit at La Trobe University,

-concepts for overcoming anxiety that are based on the latest
+for overcoming anxiety that are based on the latest scientific

-scientific developments in the field, and on his many years of
+developments in the field, and on his many years of clinical

-clinical experience working with adults, teens, and children
+experience working with adults, teens, and children suffering from

-understanding of anxiety and its effective treatment shines through
+anxiety and its effective treatment shines through on every

-Francisco Bay Area Center for Cognitive Therapy and clinical
+Area Center for Cognitive Therapy and clinical professor in the

-professor in the Department of Psychology at the University of
+Department of Psychology at the University of California,

 scientifically proven strategies to overcome problems with anxiety.